Nvt500/man2cbz/README.md

 Takes all the images stored in `temp_images` downloaded from the `download` command and compile them into a cbz file or into a folder with html files to read how you would on the actual website.
 I recommend the [Panels](https://apps.apple.com/us/app/panels-comic-reader/id1236567663) app for cbz file if reading on your phone as it has vertical scrolling.
-If compiling to html, edge works on the computer and not chrome as it uses javascript's fetch api to get local files stored on the computer, but on the phone the [Koder](https://apps.apple.com/us/app/koder-code-editor/id1447489375) app allows for 'hosting' the html files locally in a built-in browser, so I recommend that.
+If compiling to html, it uses javascript's fetch api to get local files stored on the computer so it doesn't work in normal browsers, but on the phone the [Koder](https://apps.apple.com/us/app/koder-code-editor/id1447489375) app allows for 'hosting' the html files locally in a built-in browser, so I recommend that.